jmchilton/writing/gcc2017slides/biocontainers.md

 .enlarge120[

-* Setting up a `Dockerfile` and publishing a Docker image more process for the tool even though the *dependencies have already been completely defined*.
+* Setting up a `Dockerfile` and publishing a Docker image more process for the tool author even though the *dependencies have already been completely defined*.
 * An arbitrary Docker image is a blackbox and there is *no guarantee Galaxy will execute the same binaries* as the Conda requirements.

 ]